Our work on molecular nanotopology

 Synthesizing molecular knots and links

-These knots and links are excellent receptors and recognize small organic molecules and anions with an exquisite level of selectivity, even in strongly competing solvents like water.
+These knots and links are excellent receptors and recognise small organic molecules and anions with an exquisite level of selectivity, even in strongly competing solvents like water.

 Exploring the properties of knotted molecules